-Summary: in this tutorial, you will learn about PostgreSQL data types including Boolean, character, number, temporal, special types and array.
+Summary: in this tutorial, you will learn about PostgreSQL data types including Boolean, character, numeric, temporal, array, json, uuid, and special types.

 Overview of PostgreSQL data types

 PostgreSQL supports the following data types:

 - Character types such as

 - Numeric types such as integer and floating-point number.